sirilux191/Simple-Personal-Finance-Tracker-DAPP-On-ICP/README.md

-# Creating a Personal Finance Tracker Dapp on the Internet Computer (ICP)
+# Creating a Simple Personal Finance Tracker Dapp on the Internet Computer (ICP)

-In this tutorial, we will guide you through the process of creating a Personal Finance Tracker decentralized application (Dapp) on the Internet Computer (ICP).
+In this tutorial, we will guide you through the process of creating a Simple Personal Finance Tracker decentralized application (Dapp) on the Internet Computer (ICP).
 The Dapp will consist of both a backend written in Motoko and a frontend using React.

 **Prerequisites:**